ajitgoel/CommonMembership/README.md

 		- [ ] ++2.
 Add user++
 			- [ ] Add custom fields
 			- [ ] Send enrollment email to users to allow users to be verified.
+			- [ ] Duplicate email in a domain-validation.
 			- [x] ~~clicking on "Show password" should show password, show hide, cancel buttons.~~
 			- [x] ~~hide button should hide password.~~
 			- [x] ~~cancel button should change "hide password" to "show password".~~